snkYmkrct/Making_Embedded_Systems_Course/TouchGFX & STM32CUBE Example/ReadMe.md

 For the final project, I intend to create a graphic UI on the integrated board display, that would require the use of the touch screen.
 I also do not intend to use any OS.

 Out of all the examples tested, the TouchGFX library seems to give the best "out of the box" results in regards to responsiveness and accuracy of the touch screen.
-But creating a project directly with the TouchGFX Designer application generates a structure of nested projects that I found very difficult to configure, and use.
+But creating a project directly with the TouchGFX Designer application generates a structure of nested projects that I found very difficult to configure and use.

 So I decided to eliminate as much complexity as possible, and integrate TouchGFX in a project already created with Cube IDE.

 ## Create and configure a STM32Cube project
-Create a new Stm32Cube project for the STM32F429I-DISC1 board, inintialize peripherals, and generate the code.
+Create a new Stm32Cube project for the STM32F429I-DISC1 board, intialize peripherals, and generate the code.
 In the .ioc file, disable FreeRTOS from the  Pinouts&Configuration --> Middleware section, save, and regenerate code.
 Build project.